 The accident left Porter crippled and in constant pain for the rest of his life (he died in 1964).
 However, despite the challenges posed by this debilitating accident he continued working and wrote classics such as From This Moment On; I Love Paris; Begin the Beguine; and the score to the Broadway musical Kiss Me Kate.

-In the summer of 2013 actress Shirley Jones published her memoir, and in one chapter she discusses the homoerotic dalliance her ex-husband, actor Jack Cassidy, had with Porter after his accident.
+In the summer of 2013 actress Shirley Jones (The Music Man; The Partridge Family) published her memoir, and in one chapter she discussed the homoerotic dalliance her ex-husband, actor Jack Cassidy, had with Porter after his accident.
 As she tells it, Cassidy would make Porter crawl to him if he wanted to service Cassidy and his legendary huge cock.